-Marriage seems wonderfully endearing to the single person who has never married, and probably to the divorced man or woman who hankers for anything to arrest their longing for companionship or sexual release, but marriage for almost all of us is really a hard function at instances.
+Marriage seems wonderfully endearing to the single person who has never married, and possibly to the divorced man or woman who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is fairly a hard perform at instances.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is the two a good and a bad factor.
+We carry so significantly of ourselves into our marriages – which is both a excellent and a undesirable thing.

-We deliver in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not spend too much cash, not seek to handle us, that they will want to devote time with us.
-We also bring in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.
+We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not devote too a lot money, not seek out to management us, that they will want to spend time with us.
+We also bring in expectations of what our partners need to bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.

 My general advice to all couples is to give up your individual rights for the sake of your spouse.
 That is the first step towards personal change.
 When your spouse can see the changes in you, he or she will begin to change, too.
 Then and only then can there be any hope of saving your marriage.

 Words such as, “You are so stupid, why did I marry you in the first place?” are intensely damaging to the marriage relationship.
 Successfully married couples know the secret of arguing correctly.
 Their secret is to stick to the facts (rather than opinions) and issues about the conflict.

 Marriage conflict is par for the course but does not have to end in divorce.
 Conflict can be transformed into harmony if you are willing to find new solutions to problems.
 Admit when you are wrong and apologize.
 Most of us refuse to believe we have done anything wrong when the finger gets pointed at us.

 Difficulties In Love Marriage